yk7335/SortingVisualizerProject/README.md

   If you just want to run the program you can download .exe file and start the file, (the program does take 5-8 seconds to run).
 I have also attached my source code if anyone is     interested.

 Credits:
 I did find this project as a tutorial and used it to get familiar with Tkinter and more comfortable with sorting mechanism.
-The tutorial only convered 3 sorting algorithms I plan to add more update the files in a new branch.
+The tutorial only covered 3 sorting algorithms but I plan to add more soon!

 The link to the tutorial is : https://www.youtube.com/watch?v=XGlRX34KvJ8&list=PLr-BtIHhMClH9lFww8PLIoSl20FRNXXkn